lucasferreira/react-native-webview-android/README.md

 # react-native-webview-android
 Simple React Native Android module to use Android's WebView inside your app.
-This module will be util until the official RN support aren't released.
+This module will be useful until the official RN support aren't released.

 ### Installation